 George attempted to enter the U.S. illegally on September 24, 2005 through the Nogales, Ariz.
 Port of Entry during which time U.S. Customs and Border Protection officers noted that his fingerprints had been surgically replaced with skin from his feet.

-George stated that this procedure had been done to “clean” his identity by a doctor in Phoenix."This case demonstrates what extraordinary and drastic measures people will take to enter our country illegally,” stated U.S. Attorney Paul K. Charlton.
+"This case demonstrates what extraordinary and drastic measures people will take to enter our country illegally,” stated U.S. Attorney Paul K. Charlton.
 “It proves as well that our fingerprint identification systems have gained a significant reputation in the criminal world.”

 Prior to deportation, George will be extradited to the State of New Jersey to face money laundering charges in state court in that jurisdiction.